FarronF/limerick-council-meetings/meetings/2014/11/24-Full Meeting of Limerick City and County Council/Agenda - Limerick City and County Council - 24 November 2014.md

 names on these signs.
 This will be implemented on a basis of new signage required, and

-will not require the replacement of any signs due to this bye-law alone.--- 8
+will not require the replacement of any signs due to this bye-law alone.
+---
+8

 Notice of Motion submitted by Councillor J. Sheahan